dataproofer/Dataproofer/ISSUE_TEMPLATE.md

 Want to help us out?
 Let us know if you might know a better solution.
 We're an open source project, and we'd like to know what you think.
 ### Related issues/pull requests?
 Has this problem occurred somewhere else?
 If so, please refer to and comment on the original issue that was filed.
-Never seen anything like it?
+Maybe we missed something?
 Let us know if you think this bug was introduced in a particular pull request.